miromasat/iam-workshop/README.md

     * run `cdk init sample-app --language python`
     * activate virtualenv via `source .venv/bin/activate`
     * install project dependencies using `pip install -r requirements.txt`
-    * replace `cdk/cdk_stack.py` for a file that you can find in this repo.
+    * replace `~/cdk/cdk/cdk_stack.py` for a file with the same name that you can find in this repo.
 Explore the file.
-    * run `cdk bootstrap`
+    * move back to `cd ~/cdk` and run `cdk bootstrap`
-9. By running `cd synth`, we generate the AWS Clouformation template for Role, that goes like `ddb-ro-granular-access` and use very granular Policy.
+9. By running `cdk synth`, we generate the AWS Clouformation template for Role, that goes like `ddb-ro-granular-access` and use very granular Policy.
 We also generate a new DynamoDB table called `granular`
     * we can look at this template under `~/cdk/cdk.out/cdk.template.json`
-    * repeat `Step 4`
+10. By running `cdk deploy`, we deploy these new resources, we mark a newly created role, wich allows for very granular scan only access to newly created DynamoDB Table
-10. By running `cd deploy`, we deploy these new resources, we mark a newly created role, wich allows for very granular scan only access to newly created DynamoDB Table
+    * run `deactivate` to exit python virtual environment
 11. Attach this newly created role to the same EC2 similarly to `Step 7`, rerun `python3 ~/iam-workshop/granularity_test.py` and discuss results